google/fully-homomorphic-encryption/transpiler/README.md

           ```shell
           bazel run //transpiler/examples/string_cap:string_cap_tfhe_testbench -- "do or do not; there is no try"
           ```
-        * Using PALISADE:
+        * Using OpenFHE:
           ```shell
-          bazel run //transpiler/examples/string_cap:string_cap_palisade_testbench -- "do or do not; there is no try"
+          bazel run //transpiler/examples/string_cap:string_cap_openfhe_testbench -- "do or do not; there is no try"
           ```
     *  Multi-core interpreter command:
         * Using TFHE:
           ```shell
           bazel run //transpiler/examples/string_cap:string_cap_interpreted_tfhe_testbench -- "do or do not; there is no try"
           ```
-        * Using PALISADE:
+        * Using OpenFHE:
           ```shell
-          bazel run //transpiler/examples/string_cap:string_cap_interpreted_palisade_testbench -- "do or do not; there is no try"
+          bazel run //transpiler/examples/string_cap:string_cap_interpreted_openfhe_testbench -- "do or do not; there is no try"
           ```

 2. In the `string_cap_char` example, the FHE-C++ code operates on one